GuyBaele/SpreadGL/README.md

 npm i --legacy-peer-deps --loglevel=error --no-audit
 ```

-2. Start the Spread.gl visualisation, which will open a browser window, as follows:
+2. Start the spread.gl visualisation, which will open a browser window, as follows:
 ```
 npm start
 ```